Out of the Blue: The Unraveling of Operation Market-Garden

 How this research began…

-I don’t consider myself an expert on the “Battle of the Bulge.”
-The campaign is dense and eventful.
-But I thought I knew enough to elevate me beyond the ranks of battle hound.
+I do not consider myself an expert on the “Battle of the Bulge.”
+The battle is dense and eventful.
+But I thought I knew enough about the Ardennes offensive to elevate me above the rank of battle hound.
 Then I read Alex Kershaw’s “The Longest Winter” and discovered the actions of the Intelligence & Reconnaissance Platoon of the 394th Infantry.
 As with some of my work, this post is centered around a map of the engagement.
-During the course of the research, I discovered that two of the GIs (PFC Bill James of White Plains, NY and PFC Risto Milosevich of Los Angeles, CA) were students of my alma mater, Tarleton State (Texas A&M).
-Good to know.
+During the course of the research, I discovered that two of the GIs (PFC Bill James of White Plains (NY) and PFC Risto Milosevich of Los Angeles (CA) were students of my alma mater, Tarleton State (Texas A&M).

 Lanzerath, 16 December 1944.
 The initial situation

-A shortage of manpower in the US military at the twilight of World War II meant that some of the best and brightest college students in the United States who were training to be experts and officers were instead reassigned to frontline units in 1944 as enlisted men.
+A shortage of manpower in the US military at the twilight of World War II forced the army to transfer some of its best and brightest college-educated draftees who were training to become technical experts and officers to frontline units in 1944 as enlisted personnel.

-As members of the Army Specialized Training Program (ASTP), the draftees were supposed to be a university-trained cadre of high-grade technicians and specialists.
-Instead, on 1 April 1944, most were reassigned to infantry, airborne and armored combat units.
-Several such men found themselves in a so-called Intelligence and Reconnaissance (I&R) Platoon of the US 394th Infantry Regiment in the maelstrom of the European theater of combat in the winter of 1944.
+As members of the US Army Specialized Training Program (ASTP), the draftees were to be employed as high-grade technicians and specialists.
+However, on 1 April 1944, many were reassigned to infantry, airborne, or armored units.
+Eighteen such men found themselves in a so-called Intelligence and Reconnaissance (I&R) Platoon of the US 394th Infantry Regiment in the European Theater of Operations, in the winter of 1944.